lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Every time a cell 1) replicates its DNA, 2) transcribes it into RNA and 3) translates it into a protein, there is an energetic cost to the cell, since these are anabolic (endergonic) reactions that require ATP consumption.
 An additional section of DNA (e.g. a new gene) therefore automatically consumes energy that would otherwise have gone towards maintaining the cell's existing metabolism, comprising a potential loss of fitness for the organism.

-In ([Lynch & Marinov, 2015](https://pmc.ncbi.nlm.nih.gov/articles/PMC4697398/)), it is shown that the cost of making a non-functional protein is typically above the selection threshold of natural populations, while the cost of retaining the DNA without full transcription into RNA is typically below the selection threshold.
-This means that non-functional proteins is penalised by natural selection, but non-functional DNA is not, and can accumulate neutrally by genetic drift.
+In ([Lynch & Marinov, 2015](https://pmc.ncbi.nlm.nih.gov/articles/PMC4697398/)), it is shown that the cost of making a non-functional protein is typically *above* the selection threshold of natural populations, while the cost of retaining (copying) and transcribing the DNA into RNA (without translation to a protein) is typically *below* the selection threshold.
+This means that non-functional proteins are penalised by natural selection, but most non-coding DNA is not, and can accumulate neutrally by genetic drift.
 The new non-coding DNA can then potentially take on regulatory roles for the organism, or even undergo *de novo* gene birth into functional proteins.

-The absence of an energy penalty to large genomes is responsible for the 'C-value paradox' and is exhibited by many plants which show polyploidy.
+The absence of an energy penalty to genome expansion is responsible for the '[C-value paradox](https://en.wikipedia.org/wiki/C-value#:~:text=Variation%20among%20species)' (genome size distribution is completely uncorrelated with evolutionary relatedness) and is exhibited by many plants which show polyploidy.

 ## Thermodynamic permissibility of life and evolution